-Promote a node to WMI monitoring
+Promote an existing node to WMI monitoring in SAM

 Due to specific characteristics of WMI polling requests, polling a single WMI‑enabled object uses approximately five times the resources required to poll the same or similar object with SNMP on the same polling frequency.